KipCollo/ToolsCorn/DevOps/Containerization/Docker/Readme.md

 - The container becomes the unit for distributing and testing your application.
 - When you're ready, deploy your application into your production environment, as a container or an orchestrated service.
 This works the same whether your production environment is a local data center, a cloud provider, or a hybrid of the two.

+## Docker importance

+1. Build and test in exactly same environment.
+2. Same development environments with employees working on same project
+3. Switching between projects should not cause clash.

 ## Steps

 - Step 01 - Docker and DevOps - Installation and Introduction
-- Step 02 - Your First Docker Usecase
+- Step 02 - Your First Docker Use-case
 - Step 03 - Important Docker Concepts - Registry, Repository, Tag, Image and Container
 - Step 04 - Playing with Docker Images - Java, JavaScript and Python
 - Step 05 - Playing with Docker - Detached Mode and Logs